dd32/td-gh-ex/readme.txt

 Axis Magazine is distributed under the terms of the GNU GPL

 == Changelog ==

+= 0.0.08 =
+* Released: March 14, 2020

+made changes to index.php line 37 change CSS class from "axis-magazine-index" to "axis-magazine-index-six". added hover color to links.

 = 0.0.07 =
 * Released: March 6, 2020